book-cover

 “My friend, put your phone inside your pocket.
 They just snatched one girl phone here,” the first man said.

-Hear watin them talk,” the man in the tricycle was reading from a smaller phone: The Legislature claim that handwritten resignation with name of the successor is not submitted in the time of president resignation.
+Hear watin them talk,” the man in the tricycle was reading from a smaller phone: The Legislature claim that a handwritten resignation with name of the successor is not submitted in the time of president resignation.
 The silence of president successor still ba.ff.ba.affles the country.”

 “Is a handwritten resignation necessary?”
 Jide asked.